 For treating Morton’s neuroma, the injection of a Corticosteroid can help most people become pain free in a short amount of time.
 This effect usually only lasts a few weeks.
 Many practitioners believe that corticosteroid injections should not be used as an initial treatment because of the risks involved (see below) and should only be used in specific circumstances for short term relief or if there are other extenuating circumstances.

 As a matter of routine policy, we do not use corticosteroid injections as a regular treatment and only use them in certain cases.
+See Risks of Corticosteroid Injections below.
 We believe that ultrasound guided ablation procedures are the most effective treatment for a Morton’s neuroma.

 In most cases corticosteroid injections provide temporary relief, lasting up to a few weeks.
 In a small number of cases the relief provided by corticosteroids may be longer lasting.
 Most patients, however, who are treated with conservative measures end up coming back for further treatment with more aggressive measures.

 Corticosteroids are actually a naturally occurring substance in the body.
 They are primarily important in decreasing inflammation and swelling in an area, and this decreases the amount of pain.
-By injecting the medication directly into the third web space, especially under ultrasound guidance, the powerful action of this medication is directed right to the problem tissue.
+By injecting the medication directly into the web space with the Morton’s neuroma, especially under ultrasound guidance, the powerful action of this medication is directed right to the problem tissue.